Zaatari Refugee Camp

 Pearson Fellow Alum

-Mohammad Majd Itani, MPP'19, is a researcher with the Economist Intelligence Unit.
-He is based in Beirut, Lebanon.
-Previously, Itani worked with the United Nations Development Programme (UNDP), where most recently he was involved in the Beirut post-disaster emergency response, supporting efforts to provide preliminary economic damage assessments, draft a post-disaster needs assessment, and conduct surveys with affected industrial establishments in the aftermath of the August 2020 explosion.
+Mohammad Majd Itani, MPP'19, works with the UN Secretariat in Beirut, Lebanon.
+He previously worked as a researcher with the Economist Intelligence Unit and with the United Nations Development Programme (UNDP), where he was involved in the Beirut post-disaster emergency response, supporting efforts to provide preliminary economic damage assessments, draft a post-disaster needs assessment, and conduct surveys with affected industrial establishments in the aftermath of the August 2020 explosion.

 While at Harris Public Policy, Itani participated in the Pearson Institute International Conflict Seminar in Jordan and earned the certificate in Global Conflict Studies.